xBloodshed/DCG.Altis/README.md

 # DCG.Altis | Changelog

+13 Sept 2015 : Iniyan
+---
+1. Custom virtual arsenal (CVA) script optimized.
+Need to choose weapons and individual items per class.
+2. Added folder class names for dev purposes.
+Delete it later.
+Contains all weapons & optics, mags, items (ACE3, RHS, vanilla) in the required format for CVA.
+3. Pilot restrictions imposed.
+Both the pilot classes (Heli & Jet) can fly both types.
+Other roles are kicked out.

 13 Sept 2015 : TandelK
 ---
 1. Added cTab to Officers
 2. Added file called **Classnames.txt** containig all the classnames required for the mission
 3. Changed Helmets for every units to UCP